 Course Content

-The PGCE programme consists of 3 modules.
-All modules are practice based and aim to enable trainees to develop and refine their ability to teach and play a full part in the life of a school.
-The practical aims will be supplemented by the learning of key aspects of educational theory and policy together with fundamental aspects of assessment and teaching practice.
+The course modules ultimately aim to enable trainees to develop and refine their ability to teach and play a full part in the life of a school.

-2: Development of Effective Practice (20 credits)
+Module 2: Development of Effective Practice (20 credits)

 Trainees will be required to demonstrate understanding of the complexities and diversity required in teaching and assessment for learning.
-Assessment will be through a written assignment.

-3: Consolidating and Reflection (20 credits)
+Module 3: Consolidating and Reflection (20 credits)

 Trainees will be required to reflect on their learning as well as professional development and show how educational theory is linked to teaching practice.
-Assessment will be through a written assignment.

 Course Delivery